LucasBrisch/Working-clock/README.md

 ✅ Displays current time with hour, minute, and second hands
 ✅ Sun and Moon rotate smoothly with the clock
 ✅ Synced with the user's system time
-✅ Built entirely with standard web technologies (no canvas)
+✅ Built entirely with standard web technologies

 ---